Charities registered with the ACNC must operate on a not-for-profit basis.

-The Responsible Persons of a charity have duties to ensure that:
+The Responsible People of a charity have duties to ensure that:

 - the financial affairs of the charity are managed responsibly

 - the charity does not operate while it is insolvent, and

 - the charity continues to meet all of its obligations to the ACNC, including continuing to work towards its charitable purposes and remain not-for-profit.

 The ACNC feels it is important to shine a light on not-for-profit financial management and separate the facts from the myths.

 Fact: A charity can spend money on administration

 Charities are justified in incurring administration costs.
 Running professional, sustainable and effective charities costs money, which includes spending money on their administration.

 Generally, the administration costs of charities are those it incurs to allow it to operate.
 For example, the costs of renting an office, supplying it with electricity, purchasing and maintaining an IT system, and the salaries of the CEO and office staff who do not provide services directly to clients, are all administration costs.

-- It is up to the charity’s Responsible Persons to decide how much money should be spent on administration, as long as they comply with the ACNC Governance Standards and ensure the charity’s financial affairs are managed in a responsible manner.
+- It is up to the charity’s Responsible People to decide how much money should be spent on administration, as long as they comply with the ACNC Governance Standards and ensure the charity’s financial affairs are managed in a responsible manner.

 - The Australian Charities Report provides evidence of the diversity, variability, geographic spread, and complexity in the sector.
 All of these differences affect how much money a charity spends on administration.
 For example, a remote health charity employing a range of medical professionals and offering services such as dialysis, will have administration costs far greater than a charity based in the centre of Perth raising funds for a local childcare centre.